wp-plugins/updraftplus/readme.txt

 * TWEAK: Limit amount of to-database logging when backing up uploads if the user is not using dated directories (speed-up)
 * TWEAK: Split zip earlier if progress made in the past but not recently (should help with some ultra-low-resource hosts, e.g. one.com)
 * TWEAK: "Custom Content Type Manager" plugin has bad hard-coded cache data; detect + fix this on restore
+* TRANSLATIONS: Updated translations for Russian, Dutch, German and Portuguese (Brazilian)

 = 1.8.8 - 2014/01/27 =